Instamrkt/slate/source/includes/_websocket_api_calls_general.md

 **wss://instamrkt.com:9999
 ?id=:YOUR_USER_ID
 &n=:YOUR_GENERATED_NONCE
-&h=:YOUR_SESSION_KEY
 &h=:YOUR_HEXDIGEST**

 ### Obtaining id and the session key

-Both are included inside a json returned by a sign in request to the REST API.
+Both are set and returned as cookies by a sign in or sign up requests to the REST API.

 ### Nonce and hexdigest